slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If cats looked like frogs we'd realize what nasty, cruel little bastards they are.
 Style.
 That's what people remember.' -- Terry Pratchett*

+> *'In ancient times cats were worshipped as gods; they have not forgotten this.' -- Terry Pratchett*

 The sign of a beautiful person is that they always see beauty in others.

 > *'Clothes make the man.
 Naked people have little or no influence on society.' -- Mark Twain*